ARTICLE OF THE CONSTITUTION

 The Preamble to the Article

 THE bravery of denizens summons the desire, in order to prevent the interference, exploitation, violence, buying, selling, chopping down, injuring, abuse, and death by humankind of nonhumans and trees, for an explicit declaratory article of freedom to be added to the Constitution: And as extending the ground of public confidence in the unit, will best ensure the safety, travel, and wellbeing of denizens, mass expansion of woodland, and the greatness of its institution.

 THE exploitation, trade, ownership, and abuse of critters, as well as the transportation of nonhumans and trees from their natural habitats; the denizens of land, ocean, and sky as those native to the place in their continent; by people, shall cease after this article to our Constitution.

 THE people shall recognize denizens, as moral agents, must be protected with freedom in law.
 Deprived of lawful protecting, nonhumans and trees are unsafe from human-sponsored violence, death, and exploitation including through trade without an article.
-As no such expression presently exists in our Constitution, be enacted the bill of the following basic treaty for denizens, nonhuman and tree.
+As no such expression presently exists in the Constitution for the United States, be enacted the bill of the following basic treaty for denizens, critter and tree!

-Without difference in punishment, the direct or indirect act of killing or abetting the death of nonhumans and trees shall be a Supreme and State, or Supreme and Territorial, crime under the law of the land.
+Without difference in punishment, the direct or indirect act of killing or abetting the death of critters and trees shall be a Supreme and State, or Supreme and Territorial, crime under the law of the land.
 Such an act shall parallel homicide in proceeding as well hold, dependent on the personage of perpetrators, either inability to represent the state and inability to stand for public office, or inability to represent the state and permanent expulsion.
 The eating of nonhuman body parts shall be a State or Territorial crime under the law of the land.
-For fifteen years shall be easily accessible and published the updated names and residences of any person who kills denizens or eats nonhuman body parts, embryos, or eggs and specified the parts consumed.
+For fifteen years shall be easily accessible and published the updated names and residences of any person who kills denizens or eats critter body parts, embryos, or eggs and specified those parts consumed.
 Trees of the land and wetland shall not be chopped, felled, nailed, or wrecked but may be trimmed for cogent safety.